VasilijsParfens/bootcamp-rally-app/README.md

 ---

-## 🚀 Features
+## 🚀 What you can do with it

-- Manage racing teams and their budgets
-- Add new teams and initialize wallets
+- Add new teams (with a starting budget)

-- Add new cars with detailed performance attributes
+- Add new cars with stats like horsepower, weight, reliability, etc.

-- View current teams, cars, and balances
+- See all teams and their current balances

+- Start a race (random track is chosen, entry fees are paid, winners get prizes)

-- Run rally race simulations:
+- Budgets are updated automatically after each race

-  - Randomly selected tracks
-  - Entry fee deduction
-  - Randomized race results based on car stats + track difficulty
-  - Automatic wallet updates (fees and prizes)
-- Transaction history stored in Snowflake
+- Keep track of transactions (fees and prizes) stored in Snowflake
-- Extensible schema with clear separation of **data**, **wallet**, and **race** layers

 ---